 Costs for applications for leave to appeal range from $800 to over $2000.
 Costs on an appeal are much higher.
 You may therefore wish to consult a lawyer if you have been named as a respondent.
 Only a lawyer will be able to provide you with an assessment of the merits of the case and the chances of success of the leave application.

 4. What happens after the applicant has sent the application for leave to appeal to the Court?

 Your response is due within 30 days after the day on which a file is opened following the filing of an application for leave to appeal.
 As soon as a file number is assigned to the case, the Registry will send the number to counsel for the applicant in a letter, and you will receive a copy of the letter.

-If the leave application is brought by a party who is not represented by counsel: The unrepresented applicant will receive an acknowledgement letter from the Registry which will indicate that the written leave application will be carefully reviewed by Court staff within 30 days.
+If the leave application is brought by a party who is not represented by counsel: The unrepresented applicant will receive an acknowledgement letter from the Registry which will indicate that the written leave application will be carefully reviewed by Court staff.
 You will receive a copy of this letter.
 Once the leave application has been reviewed, the applicant will receive a second letter which will either inform the applicant of the file number assigned to the case OR explain why a file number has not been assigned.
 You will also receive a copy of this second letter.

 If a file number is not assigned, you do not have to file a response.

 We realize that filling out forms and court documents, as well as understanding the Court's Rules, can be complicated.
 Registry staff cannot tell you whether the information you have provided is correct or complete, or give you legal advice.
 To make things easier, we encourage you:

 - to consult the guide for information on what is expected of you, and for instructions to be followed, if you have been named as a respondent, and